mu-editor/mu/docs/design/line-endings.rst

 present in the file.
 When the file is saved, the same characters are written out.

-However this creates a quandary when programatically manipulating the editor
+However this creates a quandary when programmatically manipulating the editor
 text: do we use the most widespread \n as a line-ending; or do we use the platform convention `os.linesep`; or do we use the convention used in the file itself, which may or may not follow the platform convention?